1. pl

 • type of operation (drilling, milling, turning).

-This allows the machine to operate with great precision, repeatability, and efficiency.
+This allows the machine to operate with incredible precision, repeatability, and efficiency.

 Why is CNC programming so important?